ColinConwell/PyrSync/README.md

-# PySync: Python + Rsync
+# PyrSync: Python + Rsync

-An enhanced rsync wrapper, providing both a Python API and a command-line interface.
+An enhanced Python wrapper for [`rsync`](https://rsync.samba.org/), providing both a Python API and a command-line interface.

 *Caveat Emptor*: The code in this package was developed and tested by a human, but may still contain bugs.
 Documentation was written largely by a machine (Claude 3.5 Sonnet), and may contain errors.